tbliss1/kentstateatc.github.com/events/tours/index.md

 ---
 layout: default
-title: "The R.A.T.E.S.
-Project"
+title: "Facility Tours"
 ---
 # Facility Tours

-The second scheduled tour is September 21st, at __Pittsburgh International Airport__.
+Our next scheduled tours are on November 15 and 22 at __Cleveland ARTCC__.

 [To sign up, go here](/events/signup/).